zapier/django-knowledge/docs/index.rst

 ..
-Django Desk documentation master file, created by sphinx-quickstart on Thu Feb 16 12:54:45 2012.
+Django Knowledge documentation master file, created by sphinx-quickstart on Thu Feb 16 12:54:45 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Desk's documentation!
+Welcome to Django Knowledge's documentation!
 =======================================

-Django Desk makes it easy to add an integrated support desk to your Django project with only a few lines of boilerplate code.
+Django Knowledge makes it easy to add an integrated support knowledge to your Django project with only a few lines of boilerplate code.
 It comes with a knowledge base, admin interface tie-in, and question form.